c-blake/lc/README.md

 well as newer Linux `statx` attributes and birth times.

-`lc` also comes with boolean logic combiners for file kind tests, quite a few built-in tests, and is also extensible for totally user-defined tests.
-It also has a couple external command extensible format fields.
+`lc` also comes with boolean logic combiners for file kind tests, quite a few built-in tests, and is extensible for totally user-defined tests and formats.
 So, if there's just a thing or two missing then you can probably add it without much work.
-It may not run fast, but it might be "fast enough" for small dirs on fast devices.
-Given how long it takes a person to read/assimilate a directory listing, even doing a "du -s" inside a format program is not unthinkable, though unlikely to be a popular default style.
+Given human reading time and fast NVMe devices, even doing "du -s" inside a format call is not unthinkable, though unlikely to be a popular default style.
 Hard-coding Git support seems popular these days.
 I do not do that yet, and I'm not sure I want the direct dependency, but you may be able to hack something together.